 Optimization on Ellipses & 3D Surfaces

-Finding the closest point on a curve shows up everywhere:
+Finding the closest point on a curve arises in numerous applications:

-- GPS navigation: your phone finds the nearest point on a road to your location
+• GPS navigation: a device finds the nearest point on a road to the user’s location.

-- Robotics: a robot arm calculates the closest approach to a curved surface
+• Robotics: a robot arm computes the closest approach to a curved surface.

-- Computer graphics: ray tracing finds where light hits curved objects like helmets and planets
+• Computer graphics: ray tracing determines where light intersects curved objects such as helmets and planets.

-- Satellite orbits: mission control calculates the closest approach of an elliptical orbit to a space station
+• Satellite orbits: mission control computes the closest approach of an elliptical orbit to a space station.

-Ellipses and ellipsoids are some of the most common shapes in nature — planets, orbits, and even eggs are roughly ellipsoidal!
+Ellipses and ellipsoids are among the most common shapes in nature — planets, orbits, and even eggs are approximately ellipsoidal.

 Topics Covered